lagerqvr/cgi-java-challenge/PopulationRegistry/README.md

 The codebase uses English for naming and documentation.

 ## Testing
-While full business logic implementation is beyond the scope, some functionalities are demonstrated via JUnit tests.
+Full business logic implementation hasn't been implemented, but some functionalities are demonstrated via JUnit tests and in the Main class.